|

 someone selling really hideous tat on one side, and a fit bird flogging

 silver jewellery on the other.
 The tat was truly awful.
-It was home made papier mache vases
+It was home made

-and jugs (starting at fiufteen quid each).
+papier mache vases and jugs (starting at fiufteen quid each).
+The only

-terrible floral arrangements to be had for thirty quid.
+arrangements to be had for thirty quid.

 And again